NicolasFrankel/AsyncFifo/README.md

 The clocks are set in the file fifo_async_ooc.xdc

 The clock domains are crossed between the w_addr, w_addr_r1 and r_addr, r_addr_w1 signals.
 When using a Gray counter, it is fundamentally important that the signal propagation delay be less than the smallest clock period.
-This limits are added to current xdc file.
+This limits were added to the current xdc file.

 ## Opportunities for improvement